OrendCross/WarudoOVRT_CAM/README.md

 Exmaple video: https://www.youtube.com/watch?v=Hz5hxHi4nGU

+**This software is more of a 'proof-of-concept' as implementation is very scuffed and requires some technically knowledge to get working.
+I don't *recommend* using it on a production enviroment, but also it's better than using LIV**

 ## Requirements
 If you would like to use this project, make sure you have the following set up:

 ### Programs
 - [OVR Toolkit (OVRT)](https://store.steampowered.com/app/1068820/OVR_Toolkit/) for which this custom application was made.
-- [Virtual Motion Capture (VMC)](https://sh-akira.booth.pm/items/999760) to send SteamVR/OpenVR tracker positions to Warudo.
+- [Virtual Motion Capture (VMC)](https://www.patreon.com/sh_akira) to send SteamVR/OpenVR tracker positions to Warudo.
 - [Warudo](https://store.steampowered.com/app/2079120/Warudo/) to receive the VMC information and display your character.

 ### Warudo